IHEC/ihec-metadata/specs/Ihec_metadata_specification.md

 * LIBRARY_STRATEGY
 * EXPERIMENT_TYPE or EXPERIMENT_ONTOLOGY_URI
 * MOLECULE or MOLECULE_ONTOLOGY_URI, either defined in the experiment or sample object.
+Because of the complexity to validate the presence of this field in either object, this requirement will be validated at the time of submission to EpiRR.

 ###### Common fields